eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-5/trg-5-3.md

 It is located in the `Chart.yaml` under the `version` property.
 It requires __semantic versioning__ format.
-The __Chart version have to be incresed__ every time one of the following file is changed:
+The __Chart version has to be increased__ every time one of the following file is changed:

 - `Chart.yaml`
 - `values.yaml`